 Pro championships began in 1927, at Wembley, England; Paris, France; and at various US sites over the decades.
 An Australian pro championship was held irregularly from 1954 until 1966.
 Notable by their absence in the beginning were Bill Tilden and Henri Cochet, both of whom were considered to be at the pinnacle of the sport.
 Tilden did not turn pro until 1931, and Cochet followed in 1933.
 When Tilden went pro it marked the first time ever that the number one player was a pro.

 Comparisons with the open era are admittedly inexact because early pro tennis was a pale shadow of today's global mega-sport.
+Sometimes the top pro players did not attend the above events.
 Management was much less structured and centralized, and the tour often featured head-to-head barnstorming circuits, with far fewer tournaments than today's packed calendar of worldwide venues.
 There were no computer rankings; instead sports writers, newspapers, magazines and knowledgeable tennis experts gave their opinion as to who were the best players each year.
 Throughout the 1930s amateurs migrated in fits and starts to the pro circuit -- or not -- via a path similar to today's approach: play the amateur slams for a year or two and then play for pay.
 It wasn't until after the war and with the tireless advocacy of Jack Kramer, who created a thriving pro tour in 1947, that the best players were to be found almost entirely at the pro level.

 Despite unavoidable differences between eras, and however remote in time and lesser in depth of talent, the pro championships -- particularly after the war when almost all the best players were turning pro -- are the best available equivalents to open era slams.